 10. The Form

 It's time to start making this thing look like Scooby-Doo!
-You will be going back over the shapes in your sketch, darkening some of your lines and adding in essentials details that will give Scooby form.
+You will be going back over the shapes in your sketch, darkening some of your lines, and adding in essential details that will give Scooby form.
 I used blue inking to represent the lines you should go over with heavier penciling.

 There are also a few other extra lines you need to draw.
 These would be the lines for the curves of the smile, the line that leads out from under the left eye, the ovals for the inside of the ears, and the small curved line on the chin.
 Just draw them according to what you see in the picture.